-The Public Safety Department for Minnesota State University Moorhead is on-duty 24-hours a day throughout the year.
+The Public Safety Department for MSUM is on-duty 24-hours a day, 365 days, throughout the year.
 All requests for immediate assistance relating to issues of safety and security should be made by calling (218) 477-2449 or by visiting our facility at 1616 9th Avenue South, Moorhead, Minnesota.
 Public Safety Officers respond to all requests for service and assistance.
 These officers are full-time security staff and/or part-time student employees of the University.
-They are not police officers and in the event of any life-threatening emergency, or any apparent crime in progress, persons are strongly encouraged to immediately and directly contact the appropriate police, fire or
+They are not police officers and in the event of any life-threatening emergency, or any apparent crime in progress, persons are strongly encouraged to immediately and directly contact the appropriate police, fire or medical assistance by calling: